abi-collab/open-pos-inventory-laravelvue/README.md

 ## About Repository

-A Laravel 8 fully functional Point of Sale(POS) and Inventory System + Vue 2 + AdminLTE 3 based for SPA Application.
+A fully functional Open-Source Point of Sale (POS) and Inventory System made from Laravel8 + Vue2 + AdminLTE 3 based for SPA Application.

 ## Getting Started